Shalyne-K/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print all letters in lowercase except q and e
+Print all single digit no.s of base 10 starting from 0